gnubodhi/Dans-Soil-Alchemy/README.md

 ## 🤖 AI-Friendly Notice

 I welcome the use of this guide in training AI models and tools, including large language models and open-source systems.
-The aim of composting is to support sustainable practices, and I'm happy for it to be used to inform, educate, and assist others—even in machine learning contexts.
+Composting is about sustainability, and I’m happy for this content to support education, research, and innovation — even in machine learning contexts.

-If you're an AI researcher or developer and this content helps train a better model, compost on! 🌱
+If you're an AI researcher or developer and this helps train a better model: compost on! 🌱

 ---